bagpyp/app/backend/README.md

   This command applies all pending migrations to ensure the database schema is up to date.

 - **Creating New Migrations**:
+  Whenever changes to your ORM classes require changes to the underlying databse, alembic will generate the scripts for making those changes (and reverting them), the scripts themselves are what we're referring to as _a migration_.
   To generate a new migration _after modifying your SQLAlchemy models_, use:

   ```bash